csd1100/terrainium/README.md

     - `start` - start the terrainiumd process now if not running.

     - `stop` - stop the terrainiumd process now if running.

+    - `reload` - just reloads the service in the system (launchd, systemd).
+      Does NOT start the service.

     - `status` - prints status of the installed service, status can be: `running`, `not running`, `not loaded`, `not installed`, also displays whether service is enabled to run at startup or not (`enabled`, `disabled`).